lets-cli/lets/README.md

 ## Release

-To release new version:
+To release a new version:

 ```bash
 lets release 0.0.<n> -m "implement some new feature"
 ```

-This will:
+This will create annotated tag with 0.0.<n> and run `git push --tags`

-- update `version.go`
+## Versioning

-- commit change
+`lets` releases must be backward compatible.
+That means every new `lets` release must work with old configs.

-- create tag with 0.0.<n>
+For situations like e.g. new functionality, there is a `version` in `lets.yaml` which specifies **minimum required** `lets` version.

-- git push --tags
+If `lets` version installed on user machine is less than the one specified in config it will show and error and ask user to upgrade `lets` version.

 ### Completion